scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 * A VPC with NAT gateway
 * An EKS cluster with two Kubernetes node groups
-* A managed database service
+  A managed database service supported by Scalar DL.
-    * DynamoDB
 * A Bastion instance with a public IP
 * Amazon CloudWatch